Nishant-0001/Olympic-data-analysis-/README.md

 # Analyzing Olympic Data Using Azure Services

-Greetings!
-In this technical overview, we'll delve into how we harnessed the power of various Azure services for Olympic data analysis.
+In this detailed technical overview, we will dive deep into how we effectively utilized a range of Azure services for our comprehensive Olympic data analysis.

 ## Data Flow Overview